Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 - application footer section remains misaligned when browsing in desktop, and when visiting the following sections of Sneakerpoint application: Contact Us, Customer Reviews, Login and My Profile.
 - there are number responsive design correction, which still need to be applied in order to improve user experience.
-- customer reviews are currently not displayed once submitted by users.
+- submitted customer reviews are currently displayed to logged users and the format as they are displayed needs to be corrected and improved

 ## Deployment